Callumgander/CourseNotes/Building a Simple Interpreter.md

 - declare a main function that while true tries to take in input from the console and assign it to a text variable but breaks if an EOFError is encountered.
 Call the Interpreter on text and assign it to interpreter, call the expr method of interpreter and assign it to result and then print that result
 - Finally, just call the main function

+## Part 4

+What are some reasons to use grammars?
+- A grammar specifies the syntax of a programming language in a concise manner
+- A grammar can serve as great documentation
+- A grammar is a good starting point even if you manually write your parser from scratch.
+Quite often you can just convert the grammar to code by following a set of simple rules
+- There is a set of tools, called parser generators, which accept a grammar as an input and automatically generate a parser for you based on that grammar

+What is another name for a sequence of rules in grammar?
+- productions, e,g. expr:factor((Mul|Div)factor)* is a production

+What does a rule or production consist of?
+- a non-terminal called the head or left-hand side, a colon, and a sequence of terminals and/or non-terminals called the body or right-hand

+In the grammar shown in Part 4 of Simple Interpreters, what are tokens like MUL, DIV, and INTEGER called?
+- Terminals

+In the grammar shown in Part 4 of Simple Interpreters, what are variables like expr and factor called?
+- non-terminals

+What is a factor, at least in the simple interpreter articles?
+- an integer

+What does (...)* mean in the context-free grammar used in Simple Interpreters?
+- matches contents within the group zero or more times